Ian Livingstone

 Sir Ian Livingstone (born 29 December 1949) is an English fantasy author and entrepreneur.
 He co-founded Games Workshop in 1975 and helped create Eidos Interactive as executive chairman of Eidos Plc in 1995.
 Along with Steve Jackson, he is also the co-creator of the Fighting Fantasy series of role-playing gamebooks, and the author of many books within that series.

 Early life

-Livingstone attended Altrincham Grammar School for Boys, where, according to him, he only earned one A-level, in Geography.
+Livingstone attended Altrincham Grammar School for Boys, where he states that he only earned one A-level, in Geography.
 He has kept his close links with the school and has visited it on numerous occasions.

 Career

 Games Workshop

 Livingstone co-founded Games Workshop in early 1975 with flatmates John Peake and Steve Jackson.
 They began publishing the monthly newsletter Owl and Weasel, and distributed copies of the first issue to fanzine Albion subscribers; Brian Blume received one of these copies, and sent them a copy of the new game Dungeons & Dragons in return.
 Livingstone and Jackson found this game to be more imaginative than games produced in the UK at the time, and so worked out an arrangement with Blume for an exclusive deal to sell D&D in Europe.
 They began distributing Dungeons & Dragons and other TSR products later in 1975.
 Livingstone and Jackson organised a convention for their first time in late 1975, which became known as the first Games Day.
 Because they were selling products out of their flat, customers would come there looking for a store that did not exist; because of this their landlord evicted them in summer 1976.

 Under the direction of Livingstone and Jackson, Games Workshop expanded from a bedroom mail order company to a successful gaming manufacturer and retail chain, with the first Games Workshop store opening in Hammersmith in 1977.
 In June of that year, partially to advertise the opening, Livingstone and Jackson launched the gaming magazine White Dwarf, with Livingstone as the editor.
 Livingstone chose the title, which had meaning relevant to both the fantasy and science fiction genres: a white dwarf could be a reference to both a stellar phenomenon and to a fantasy character.
 Livingstone ended his run as editor after White Dwarf #74 (February 1986).

 In 1980, Livingstone and Jackson began to develop the concept of the Fighting Fantasy gamebook series, the first volume of which (The Warlock of Firetop Mountain) was published in 1982 by Puffin Books.
 Livingstone and Jackson sold Games Workshop in 1991 for million.
 The pair, together with Bryan Ansell, founded Citadel Miniatures in Newark to make miniatures for games.
 Livingstone has also invented several board games, including Boom Town, Judge Dredd, Automania, Legend of Zagor, and Dragonmasters.